AbdullahHassan192/F1-Race-Prediction-Model/README.md

 - Weather prediction relies on a simple API and could be enhanced
 - Driver-specific circuit performance isn't fully accounted for
 - More granular race strategy modeling could improve predictions
+- Rookie drivers from the 2025 season could be included for predictions